YingjieQiao/WebScraping/README.md

 # WebScraping
 This is my web scraping learning notes.
+Preparation work for a UROP project.

 With reference to "Web Scraping with Python" by Ryan Mitchell, "Automate Boring Stuff with Python" by Al Sweigart and Coursera course "Using Python to Access Web Data" by Prof. Charles Severance. <br /><br /><br />